Raw Diet Q&A

 That said, Nature's Variety takes extra care to ensure that our Instinct Raw Frozen Diets are free of pathogenic bacteria.
 We utilize a state-of-the-art manufacturing process called High Pressure Processing (HPP).
 In essence, HPP uses water pressure to kill harmful bacteria.
-HPP is a FDA and USDA recognized anti-pathogen treatment.
+HPP is a USDA recognized anti-pathogen treatment.
 In addition to this safety step, our manufacturing facility utilizes many other quality and safety protocols to ensure that our foods are nothing short of superior – from farm to bowl.
 We even enforce a strict "test and hold" protocol to ensure that all Raw Diets leaving our facilities are free of harmful bacteria like Salmonella and E Coli.
 Click here to learn more about HPP and our food safety protocols.

 What are the risks of bacteria or pathogen contamination to owners when handling Nature’s Variety Raw Frozen Diets?